 This scale aligns with the National Board Examination and the Central Regional Dental Testing Service licensing examination grading scales, which require candidates to attain a minimum score of 75 for successful completion/passing.
 Due to this requirement, any student who earns a course grade of 74 or below will be dismissed from the Dental Hygiene program.

 The faculty and staff of the Dental Hygiene Program welcome you to our information site on the web and hope you find it informative, helpful and easy to navigate.

 The purpose of our website is to provide information about our program, requirements, admission processes, programs of study and faculty for you to review at your convenience and in your own setting.
 You will find the answers to many of your questions here, but please know that we are always happy to meet and talk with you and invite you to visit our department.

 Our program challenges students to think critically by looking beyond the obvious, to communicate effectively, to take charge and to make complex decisions.
 We work closely with the dental community and various clinical agencies to provide the skills and knowledge you need to be successful at the next level.

 Our goal is to equip students with the necessary skills to reach their potential; to provide an atmosphere of quality education through the teaching, case-based learning, and the application of service through clinical experience and community outreach.
-We strive to instill a desire to continue education necessary for the lifelong learner and promote a spirit that will contribute and enrich the dental hygiene profession.
+We strive to instill a desire to continue education necessary for lifelong learners and promote a spirit that will contribute and enrich the dental hygiene profession.